cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 The premise of PKI is that if I present you with a certificate, and you can decrypt it with, for example, Cockroach Labs' public certificate, and the decrypted version says that I work for the Cockroach Labs documentation team, essentially you may interpret that Cockroach Labs offers its guarantee that I work for the documentation team (or at least, I did when the certificate was signed).

 Generally, given that you can put your trust in the organization that backs the Certificate Authority who has signed a server's public certificate, you can extend your trust that the holder of the private key corresponding to that certificate is who the certificate says they are.
 For example, this is how your web browser or mobile app knows that it's actually talking to your bank, rather than an imposter.
+Furthermore, one Certificate Authority may grant certify that another party is authorized to issue certificates on its behalf, acting as a **subordinate CA**.

-A "tree" or hierarchy of cryptographic signatures, when such delegated trust relationships and its use together with key pair cryptography in establishing secure identity authentication and encrypted communication, is what's known as **Public Key Infrastructure (PKI)**.
-PKI is a critical supporting component of the World Wide Web and our global computing ecosystem more broadly.
+A "tree" or hierarchy of delegated trust relationships encoded as cryptographic signatures is the core idea of **Public Key Infrastructure (PKI)**.

 ### Public and private PKIs

-On the public internet, Certificate Authority providers such as Identrust, Digicert, and Let's Encrypt provide the role of trust anchors to the entire system.... yada yada

-What makes them "trust-worthy" or "legit"?
-In practice, just the fact that they are **trusted** by the parties that distribute **trust stores** (list of trusted CAs)along with hardware and software components such as browsers, operating system distributions and laptop and mobile devices.
+On the public internet, Certificate Authority providers such as Identrust, Digicert, and Let's Encrypt provide the role of trust anchors to the entire system.
+What makes them "trust-worthy"?
+In practice, just the fact that they are **trusted** by the parties that distribute hardware and software (such as operating system distributions and browsers) packages that come pre-loaded with **trust stores**, i.e. list of public certificates for trusted CAs.
+By using such a package, you are trusting the judgment of the company selected the CAs to add to the package's trust store.

-Organizations must maintain their own trust architectures, operating their own private certificate authority to verify identify in ways that make sense in context, and certify that identity with a cryptographic signature.
+Internally, organizations must must maintain their own trust architectures, deciding what parties (individual persons), should have access to what network, computing, data, financial, and meat-space resources, and using certificates or other means to authenticate identity and establish encryption.
+Certificates and TLS are powerful tools, but only provide security when deployed properly, and in particular when access to the CAs and to the cluster itself are carefully protected according to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 See our tutorial on [using Google Cloud Platform to manage PKI certificates](../manage-certs-gcloud.html)